Quantcast

 If you burn firewood, you have wood ashes.
 Don’t throw them out!
 There are many surprising ways to use ashes around the garden and home.
 Here are five practical ideas.

-Each cord of firewood that you burn will leave you with about 20 pounds of ashes or more, depending on your fuel source, heating appliance, and wood-burning skill.
+Each cord of firewood you burn will leave you with about 20 pounds of ashes or more, depending on your fuel source, heating appliance, and wood-burning skill.

 1. Amending Lawn and Garden Soil

-Wood ash is a readily available source of potassium, calcium, and magnesium which are essential for plant health.
+Wood ash is a readily available source of potassium, calcium, and magnesium, which are essential for plant health.
 It’s a common way to increase your soil pH.

 However, it is very important to know when to use wood ash and when NOT to use wood ash.